pmrf.functions.math

 pmrf.functions.math.complex_2_degree(z)[source]

-Returns the angle complex argument in degree.
+Returns the angle complex argument in degrees.

 Parameters:

-z (number or array_like) – A complex number or sequence of complex numbers
+z (number or array_like) – A complex number or sequence of complex numbers.

 Returns: